OpenRCT2/OpenRCT2/distribution/scripting.md

 });
 ```

-Other hooks include receiving a chat message in multiplayer, or a ride breaking-down.
+Other hooks include receiving a chat message in multiplayer, or a ride's ratings have been recalculated.

 > What are game actions?

-Game actions allow you to define new actions (with a new permission slot) that players can invoke in games.
+Game actions are actions that players can invoke in games.
 Here is an example flow of a game action such as opening the park:

 1. Player executes action (open park) via UI.
 2. Game action (open park), query method is called.